techbrett/OfficeDocs-SkypeForBusiness/Teams/copilot-admin.md

 ### Turn on Live transcriptions

 By default, transcripts are shown in the language spoken during a meeting or event.
-Live translated transcription allows your users to translate the meeting or event transcript into the language they\'re most comfortable with.
+Live translated transcription allows your users to translate the meeting or event transcript into the language they're most comfortable with.

 You can use a new meeting policy you create or use the Global (Org-wide default) policy to turn this on using the Teams admin center or PowerShell.